rallets/console-app-net5/README.md

-# console-app-net5
+# .Net 5 console application demo

-A console app for .NET 5 with support to:
+A console app built using .NET 5 with support to Microsoft best practices to show how to setup:

-- multiple environments,
+- Multiple environments,
-- Options,
+- Configuration values using the `Options pattern`,
-- appsettings,
+- Appsettings,
-- usersecrets,
+- Usersecrets,
 - Azure KeyVault,
 - Azure Application Insight,
 - ConsoleHostedService,
 - HttpClientFactory,
-as from Microsoft best practices

 ## Setup